 - Love the color purple?
 Then you’re going to go crazy for Black Magic Sangria and Naked Purple Ombre Cake!

 - Looking for more great treats to serve at your Halloween party?
-Be sure to check out Eyeball Cookies, Zombie Brain Shot, Brain Dip, Killer Mini Bundts, Witch’s Brew, Witch Finger Pretzels, and Witch Hat Cupcakes!
+Be sure to check out Monster Halloween Truffles, Spider Apple Pops, Glow in the Dark Jello Shots, Polyjuice Potion, Black Magic Sangria, Eyeball Cookies, Zombie Brain Shot, Brain Dip, Monster Cake Pops, Killer Mini Halloween Cakes, Witch’s Brew, Pretzel Witch Fingers, Monster Eye Pudding Cups, and Witch Hat Cupcakes!

 Purple People Eater Cocktail